Bat Symbolism and Meaning – Totem and Spirit

 Assyrian

 Overall, the symbology of bats in Mesopotamia was very important to the culture and mythology of this ancient civilization.
-Bats were symbols of power, protection, luck, fertility, and wisdom.
+Bats symbolized power, protection, luck, fertility, and wisdom.
 They continue to have a strong presence in modern Mesopotamian culture and mythology and are still seen as a symbol of protection.

 African